 Server log files

-The provider of the website automatically collects and stores information in so-called server log files, which your browser automatically transfers to us.
-This is:
+This website automatically collects and stores information in so-called server log files, which your browser automatically transfers to us.
+This includes:

 - Date and time of the request